 The label-free and specific detection of biomolecules requires a specific recognition of analytes, which can be provided by infrared spectroscopy.
 Unfortunately, infrared spectroscopy suffers from relatively low absorption cross-sections of molecular vibrations and thus sensing applications are hampered.
 To overcome this limitation we develop tailored nanostructures resonant with the infrared vibrations of the analytes.
 The huge near-fields of such resonantly excited nanostructures enhance the infrared vibrational signals by up to five orders of magnitude.
 This allows an ultra-sensitive and label-free detection of analytes and paves the way towards in-situ analysis of biomedical processes in low concentrations.

-- Nanoantenna-enhanced Hydrogen gas sensing in a single tailored nanofocus,
+- Nanoantenna-enhanced gas sensing in a single tailored nanofocus

-N. Liu, M. Lee Tang, M. Hentschel, H. Giessen, and A. P. Alivisatos
+N. Liu, M. Tang, M. Hentschel, H. Giessen and A. Alivisatos

 Nat.
 Mater.
 10, 631 (2011).